 The glocal outlook of Acts 17 corresponds with the remainder of the book of Acts.
-The universal scope of the book is evident already in 1:8, where Jesus tells his disciples: "[Y]ou will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth (ἔως ἐσχάτου τῆς γῆς)."
+The universal scope of the book is evident already in 1:8, where Jesus tells his disciples: "[Y]ou will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth (ἕως ἐσχάτου τῆς γῆς)."
 The reference to the "end of the earth" may carry a double entendre: it refers both to the global scope of the message of the risen Christ and to the end of time which Luke expected in the near future.
 Yet this universal ideal does not negate local customs.
-The story of Pentecost already demonstrates this: rather than all learning to speak in the same language, Judaeans from various regions all hear the same universal message in their local language (2:1- 13).
-This glocal perspective pervades the book of Acts: in each place where the message is proclaimed, Luke's Paul finds words fitting to the occasion, sometimes stressing his Judaean ancestry (e.g., Acts 21:37-40), sometimes calling attention to his Roman citizenship (e.g., Acts 22:22-29), sometimes (as in Acts 17) presenting Paul in the guise of a Greek philosopher.
-By so doing, Acts presents Paul as an individual at home at the crossroads of cultures, 37 and his message as glocalised wisdom that incorporates Judaean, Roman, Greek, and presumably other traditions into a universal whole.
+The story of Pentecost demonstrates this: rather than all learning to speak in the same language, Judaeans from various regions all hear the same universal message in their local language (2:1-13).
+This glocal perspective pervades the book of Acts: in each place where the message is proclaimed, Luke's Paul finds words fitting to the occasion, sometimes stressing his Judaean ancestry (e.g., Acts 21:37-40), sometimes calling attention to his Roman citizenship (e.g., Acts 22:22-29), sometimes (as in Acts 17) presenting himself in the guise of a Greek philosopher.
+Thus, Acts presents Paul as an individual at home at the crossroads of cultures, and his message as glocalised wisdom that incorporates Judaean, Roman, Greek, and presumably other traditions into a universal whole.

 In sum, Paul's presentation of the message of Christ at the Areopagus reflects the circumstances in which Paul speaks and addresses his audience in terms familiar to them.
-Incorporating Greek knowledge within a universal argument, Paul seeks to confront the Stoics and Epicureans with the partiality of their knowledge: their views
+Incorporating Greek knowledge within a universal argument, Paul seeks to confront the Stoics and Epicureans with the partiality of their knowledge: their views may contain much wisdom, but are not complete unless these Stoics and Epicureans embrace Paul's global message.
+Just as the hill near Paraca described by Philostratus, therefore, the Areopagus in Luke's account becomes a place of transformation from wisdom attached to

-&lt;sup>34 On Acts' universalistic agenda see Ben Witherington III, The Acts of the Apostles: A Socio-Rhetorical Commentary (Grand Rapids: Eerdmans; Carlisle, PA: Paternoster, 1998), 68-76 and passim (also ad 17:16-34); also Daniel Marguerat, The First Christian Historian: Writing the 'Acts of the Apostles', Society for New Testament Studies Monograph Series 121 (Cambridge: Cambridge University Press, 2004 [French original 1999]), 231-56.
+On Acts's universalistic agenda see Ben Witherington III, The Acts of the Apostles: A Socio-Rhetorical Commentary (Grand Rapids: Eerdmans; Carlisle, PA: Paternoster, 1998), 68-76 and passim (also ad 17:16-34); also Daniel Marguerat, The First Christian Historian: Writing the 'Acts of the Apostles', SNTSMS 121 (Cambridge: Cambridge University Press, 2004 [French original 1999]), 231-56.

-$^{35}$ On the central position of 1:8 within the narrative structure of Acts see Marguerat, The First Christian Historian, 49, 93.
+On the central position of 1:8 within the narrative structure of Acts see Marguerat, The First Christian Historian, 49, 93.
 Note that for Marguerat Acts provides an open ending: "Rome did not coincide with the ἔσχατον τῆς γῆς (the end of the earth) of Acts 1.
-813 and the programme of the resurrected Jesus was not accomplished at 28.
+8 and the programme of the resurrected Jesus was not accomplished at 28.
 31" (208).

-&lt;sup>36 On Luke's Socratic presentation of Paul in the Areopagus episode see Eckhard Plümacher, Lukas als hellenistischer Schriftsteller: Studien zur Apostelgeschichte (Göttingen: Vandenhoeck & Ruprecht, 1972), 19; Dean Zweck, "The Exordium of the Areopagus Speech, Acts 17.22, 23," New Testament Studies 35 (1989): 94-103 (103): "[Paul] is portrayed in a Socratic role."
+On Luke's Socratic presentation of Paul in the Areopagus episode see Eckhard Plümacher, Lukas als hellenistischer Schriftsteller: Studien zur Apostelgeschichte (Göttingen: Vandenhoeck & Ruprecht, 1972), 19; Dean Zweck, "The Exordium of the Areopagus Speech, Acts 17.22, 23," NTS 35 (1989): 94-103 (103): "[Paul] is portrayed in a Socratic role."

-&lt;sup>37 Cf. Kathy Ehrensperger, Paul at the Crossroads of Cultures: Theologizing in the Space Between, Library of New Testament Studies 456 (London: T&T Clark, 2013).
+Cf. Kathy Ehrensperger, Paul at the Crossroads of Cultures: Theologizing in the Space Between, LNTS 456 (London: T&T Clark, 2013).